Review · Exercise & Fitness

 What you actually get

 - A workout calendar or tracker.
-A simple sheet to log your sprints and keep the plan on schedule.
+Possibly a one-page printable sheet to log your sprints.
+Marginally useful, but not worth the recurring risk.

 Here's what I'd actually do